zontafil/stock-example-cms/README.md

 - Angular material
 - ngx-datatable

+## Installation

+Make sure to have node.js installed (node 8+ and npm 5+ recommended).

+If unsure, use nvm:

+    nvm install
+    nvm use

+Install missing dependencies:

+    npm install

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:1337/`.
 The app will automatically reload if you change any of the source files.